reble/llvm/sycl/doc/design/CommandGraph.md

 There is also a *WaitEvent* used by the `ur_exp_command_buffer_handle_t` class in the prefix to wait on any dependencies passed in the enqueue wait-list.

-If command-buffer is about to be submitted to a queue with the profiling property enabled, a profiling *StartEvent* is added to the end of the prefix.
+If a command-buffer is about to be submitted to a queue with the profiling property enabled, a profiling *StartEvent* is added to the end of the prefix.
 This event is used to get the command-buffer execution start time on the device.